sand4rt/playwright-ct-angular/README.md

 # Playwright angular component testing

 > **Note**
-> Playwright component testing is marked as experimental by the playwright team.
+> This library is work in progress and Playwright component testing is marked as experimental by the playwright team.

 ## Usage